SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 My uncle was surrounded by the other men now, telling the story of the hunt.
 I heard him describe the tracking, the careful stalk, the shot.
 He didn't mention me by name, but when he said, "The boy did well," my father's hand touched my shoulder.

 That night we ate deer meat roasted over the fire.
 The smell filled the canyon, rich and savory.
 My uncle got the heart, as was proper.
 The hunter who made the kill got first choice, though he could share it if he wished.
-He cut it in pieces and gave some to my father, some to the elders, some to me.
+He cut it into pieces and gave some to my father, some to the elders, some to me.

 "Eat," he said.
 "It will make you strong.
 Make you brave."